-• "PARSUN" outboard motors are powerful, economic and safe, manufactured with advanced technology.
+• PARSUN outboard motors are powerful, economic and safe with advanced technology and processing technique.

 Please read this manual carefully before operating your outboard motor.
-A through understanding of the manual will help you to know this product for proper operation, maintenance and care.
-This will ensure that your outboard motor operates well under all conditions.
+A thorough understanding of the manual will help you to know this product for proper operation, maintenance and care.
+This will ensure that your outboard motor is operated well under various conditions.

-• "PARSUN" seeks continuous improvement in product quality.
+• PARSUN seeks continuous improvement in product quality.
 Therefore, while this manual contains the most current product information available at the time of printing, there may be minor discrepancies between your machine and this manual.
 If there is any question concerning the manual, please consult your local PARSUN dealer.